 Transport matters for an 11 to 18 school drawing from multiple villages.
 Great Missenden rail station provides a practical anchor for public transport planning, and local bus information is available via providers serving the school.
 Buckinghamshire also publishes council-run school bus route and timetable information that includes services linked to the school.

 Sixth form outcomes vary.
-The A-level grade breakdown in the available data sits below England benchmarks, so families should ask for subject-level detail, support structures, and progression outcomes for the pathways your child is considering.
+The current A-level grade profile records 20% of entries at A* to A and 40% at A* to B, so families should ask for subject-level detail, support structures, and progression outcomes for the pathways your child is considering.

 Upper-school context.
 In Buckinghamshire, many students follow the grammar route, which can influence cohort mix and curriculum choices in upper schools.
 Make sure you are comfortable with the open-entry pathway and what it means socially and academically.